lcamichigan/donation-thank-you-note/README.md

 you’ll get them automatically when you install XeTeX.

 You don’t need to do any TeX or Python programming to make thank you notes.
-However, you should be familiar with entering commands in Command Prompt on Windows or Terminal on macOS.
+However, you should be familiar with entering commands in PowerShell or Command Prompt on Windows, or in Terminal on macOS.
 It’ll also be helpful to have some exposure to [JSON](https://en.wikipedia.org/wiki/JSON), but this isn’t essential.

 ### On Windows